Manjiri100/E-commerce-Funnel-A-B-Testing-Analysis/README.md

-# 📊 E-commerce Funnel & A/B Testing Analysis
+📊 E-commerce Funnel & A/B Testing Analysis

-## 📌 Project Overview
+📌 Project Overview

-This project analyses user behaviour across an e-commerce funnel and evaluates an A/B test experiment to measure conversion performance.
-The goal is to identify drop-off points and provide data-driven recommendations to improve conversion rates.
+This project analyses user behaviour across an e-commerce conversion funnel and evaluates an A/B testing experiment to assess the impact of a product variation on conversion performance.
+The objective is to identify friction points in the customer journey, quantify conversion bottlenecks, and support data-driven optimisation decisions.

----

-## 🎯 Objectives
+🎯 Business Objective

-- Analyse user journey across e-commerce funnel stages
+To improve e-commerce conversion performance by:

-- Identify where users drop off in the funnel
-- Compare control vs variant in A/B testing
+Identifying where users drop off in the funnel Evaluating the effectiveness of a variant through A/B testing Understanding behavioural bottlenecks affecting conversion Recommending optimisations to improve funnel efficiency 🧰 Tools & Technologies
-- Measure conversion rate uplift
-- Provide actionable business recommendations

----

-## 🧰 Tools & Technologies
-- Python
+Python
-- Pandas, NumPy
+Pandas, NumPy
-- Matplotlib, Seaborn
+Matplotlib, Seaborn
-- Jupyter Notebook
+Jupyter Notebook
-- Statistical A/B testing concepts

----

-## 📊 Analysis Performed
+A/B Testing (statistical comparison of group performance) 📊 Methodology
-### 1. Funnel Analysis
+1. Funnel Performance Analysis
-- User progression from view → add to cart → checkout → purchase
+Mapped user journey across key stages: view → add to cart → checkout → purchase Measured stage-wise conversion and drop-off rates Identified conversion leakage points in the funnel Visualised funnel performance to highlight inefficiencies
-- Drop-off rate calculation at each stage
-- Funnel visualisation

-### 2. A/B Testing
+2. A/B Testing Evaluation
-- Comparison of control vs variant groups
-- Conversion rate analysis
-- Performance evaluation of experiment

----

-## 📈 Key Insights
-- Highest drop-off observed at checkout stage
-- Variant group showed improved conversion rate
-- Clear opportunity to optimise checkout process

----

-## 📌 Business Recommendations
-- Improve checkout user experience
-- Reduce friction in payment flow
-- Retarget abandoned carts
-- Scale successful variant from A/B test
+Compared control and variant groups across conversion metrics Assessed performance differences between user groups Evaluated whether the variant improved conversion outcomes Interpreted results to support product decision-making 📈 Key Insights
+Significant user drop-off observed at the checkout stage, indicating friction in the final conversion step The variant group showed improved conversion performance compared to the control group Funnel analysis highlighted that mid-to-late funnel stages present the highest optimisation opportunity 📌 Business Recommendations
+Reduce friction in the checkout process to improve completion rates Streamline payment flow and remove unnecessary steps Implement cart abandonment recovery strategies to re-engage users Scale the higher-performing variant based on observed conversion improvement

 ---
 <img width="1536" height="1024" alt="ecommerce-funnel-ab-testing-analysis-banner png" src="https://github.com/user-attachments/assets/957fedd0-ebe2-4c6c-bc33-07da8009807a" />